-The purpose of this Program is to increase parents/caregivers' knowledge of communication and strengthen the relationship between parents and children, through parent/caregiver education, early learning programs for children up to six years old, and school readiness sessions.
+The purpose of this program is to increase parents/caregivers' knowledge of communication and strengthen the relationship between parents and children, through parent/caregiver education, early learning programs for children up to six years old, and school readiness sessions.
+As per note 7, this program was integrated with BBBF and re-banded as Early ON Child and Family Centres.